Tic

 A tic is a sudden and repetitive motor movement or vocalization that is not rhythmic and involves discrete muscle groups.
 Tics are typically brief and may resemble a normal behavioral characteristic or gesture.

 Tics can be invisible to the observer, such as abdominal tensing or toe crunching.
 Common motor and phonic tics are, respectively, eye blinking and throat clearing.

-Tics must be distinguished from movements of disorders such as chorea, dystonia and myoclonus; the compulsions of obsessive–compulsive disorder (OCD) and seizure activity; and movements exhibited in stereotypic movement disorder or among autistic people (also known as stimming).
+Tics must be distinguished from movement disorders such as chorea, dystonia and myoclonus; the compulsions of obsessive–compulsive disorder (OCD) and seizure activity; and movements exhibited in stereotypic movement disorder (stimming).

 Classification

 Tics are classified as either motor or phonic, and simple or complex.

 Motor or phonic

 Motor tics are movement-based tics affecting discrete muscle groups.

 Phonic tics are involuntary sounds produced by moving air through the nose, mouth, or throat.
 They may be alternately referred to as verbal tics or vocal tics, but most diagnosticians prefer the term phonic tics to reflect the notion that the vocal cords are not involved in all tics that produce sound.